List of Marvel Comics characters: I: Gregory Knox

 Dr. Gregory Knox is a scientist who intends to solve the world's problems by making cyborg clones of notable inventors and thinkers.
 He starts off by trying to create a clone of Thomas Edison, only for the DNA sample to be tainted by his pet cockatiel.
 Knox is used in Inventor's plot until the Inventor is killed fighting Ms. Marvel.

 Following Inventor's death, Knox became the second Inventor, utilizing a cockatiel outfit and several bionic animals: an alligator, a frog, an iguana, a snake, and a tortoise.
 He and his animals are defeated by Ms. Marvel.

 During the "Dark Web" storyline, Knox is revealed to have retired and is confronted by a resurrected Inventor.
-Before being killed by the Inventor, Knox states that he created several other Inventors like him who were stabilized with bird DNA.
+Before being killed by the Inventor, Knox states that he created several other Inventors like him, who were stabilized with bird DNA.

-Invisible Gorilla

-Invisible Gorilla is a character appearing in American comic books published by Marvel Comics.

-Invisible Gorilla is an anthropomorphic gorilla and animal version of Invisible Woman.

 Ion

 Ion is a character appearing in American comic books published by Marvel Comics.

 Voletta Todd was born in Augusta, Georgia.
 She was the niece of World War II superhero, the Blazing Skull.
 Voletta became a nuclear physicist and was transformed by an experiment gone wrong, caught in an explosion of electromagnetically charged gas, and transformed into a living cloud of ionized plasma and hydrogen gas.
 This condition has made her bitter, often leading to violent behavior.
 She battled Machine Man, the Human Torch, and the Thing, and was sealed in a cryogenic tube.

 Some time later, she escaped and became a professional criminal.
 She later appeared among an army of female superhumans gathered by Superia as her Femizons. alongside the other female superhumans, she battled Captain America and Paladin.

-Ion was later defeated by the Whizzer and Doctor Spectrum, who brought her back to Project Pegasus.

-During the "Dark Reign" storyline, Quasimodo researched Ion for Norman Osborn and sympathized with Ion, who was stuck in an unwanted form.
-She would be a worthy ally of Osborn where her powers and scientific knowledge came in handy for him.

-Io

-Io is a character appearing in American comic books published by Marvel Comics.

-Io is a "half-moon" bear spirit sealed inside an enchanted mask that is currently in possession of the super-heroine Crescent.
-His debut alongside Crescent in the video game Marvel Future Fight in 2018 alongside Crescent and Luna Snow.
-Io debuted in comics in War of the Realms: New Agents of Atlas #1 (May 2019) alongside Luna Snow, where he was adapted by Greg Pak and Gang Hyuk Lim.